andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Statistics/03_Stats_HRF_Overview.rst

 .. figure:: HRF_Sum.png
   :scale: 30%

   Convolution of the HRFs for individual stimuli.
 The overall BOLD response (blue) is a moving average of the individual HRFs outlined in black, red, and green.
 The vertical black lines on the x-axis represent impulse stimuli.
+Figure created by Bob Cox of AFNI.

 Putting it all together: Animations of each Case
 *********